 Here is what you need to know about the viral message, and SIM swap attacks.

 Fact #1 : SIM Swap Attacks Are Not New

 SIM swap attacks are really not that new.
-They have been around at least since 2015.
+Scammers have been using SIM swap attacks since 2015, if not earlier.

-Fact #2 : Viral Message Is Partly Fake
+Fact #2 : Viral Message Is Mostly False

 The viral message is correct about the risk of SIM swap attacks, but pretty much wrong about everything else.